ifnesi/queues-for-kafka/README.md

 ![image](docs/confluent-logo.png)

 # Queues for Kafka Demo
-This is a minimal demo of **Queues for Kafka** (KIP-932), showing how Apache Kafka® can be used in a queue-like fashion where messages are delivered to only one consumer within a shared group.
+This is a minimal demo of **Queues for Kafka** (KIP-932), showing how Apache Kafka® can be used in a queue-like fashion where messages are delivered to only one consumer within a share group.
 The demo simulates a restaurant scenario:
  - waiters (producers) send orders to the kitchen (Kafka topic `orders-queue`), and
  - multiple chefs (consumers in the same share group `chefs-share-group`) pick up and process orders one by one.